 Well-kept records are essential to good SEND practice.
-Our school is clear about the need to record in writing any concern held about a child or children within our school, the status of such records and when these records should be passed over to other agencies or placements.
+Our school is clear about the need to record in writing any concern held about a child or children within our school, the status of such records and when these records should be passed over to other agencies or placements in accordance with current GDPR rules.